muwa37/todo-react-ts/README.md

-Todo with React, TypeScript and MUI
+Todo with React, Redux, TypeScript and MUI